-What is a foreign investment?
+What is an example of foreign investment?

-Investment in foreign countries and markets can allow for greater opportunities for growth, trade, and profit in different business sectors, as well as improved access to neighboring international businesses.
+Investment in foreign countries and markets can allow for greater future business opportunities for growth, trade, and profit in different business sectors, as well as improved access to neighboring international businesses.
 Bahrain offers both due to its business-friendly laws and policies, physical proximity to other Middle Eastern countries and inclusion in the Gulf Cooperation Council (GCC).

 In addition to its highly developed transportation and ICT networks, Bahrain has over USD 32 billion in infrastructure and real estate developments that are already in advanced stages of progress.
 More than just an indicator of continued economic development in the Kingdom, these will create wide-reaching future opportunities for investors across sectors as they approach completion.